Bob Moses, civil rights legend, dead at age 86

-(CNN)Civil rights legend Bob Moses died at age 86, according to a statement from NAACP President Derrick Johnson and a statement from the organization's Legal Defense Fund.
+(CNN)Civil rights legend Bob Moses died at age 86, according to a statement from NAACP President Derrick Johnson.

 A cause of death was not immediately known.